Top Snow Tubing Spots Near New Jersey for Families

 Many local ski areas offer snow tubing, but hours of operation, height, weight, and age requirements vary.
 Unseasonably warm temperatures mean many of the resorts listed have yet to set their opening dates for the season.
 Check the resort’s website for more details and waiver forms that can be downloaded and filled out before you arrive.
 Often, ticket sales are capped at maximum amounts, and this year, many are selling tickets online, so purchase in advance to avoid missing out.
 Remember to wear warm, waterproof clothes and snow boots.
 All tubing parks prohibit wearing ski or snowboard boots.

 Mountain Creek boasts one of the largest tubing parks in the region—and the country, for that matter—with 30 lanes spread across more than five acres, all of them open to kids ages 5 and older, who are at least 42 inches tall.
 Two magic carpet lifts take you to the top of the hill, so there's no need to hike.
 Snow tubing is closed Mondays through Wednesdays, and advance online ticket purchase is required.
 Two-hour tubing sessions are $30.

 There's a tubing option for everyone at Campgaw Mountain.
 Photo courtesy of Campgaw Mountain

 Campgaw – Mahwah

 Campgaw offers tubing in an intimate setting.
-Not only can you ride you tube down the slopes, you can ride it up as well!
-There are different levels of rollers and pitch, which means the older kids can flex their courage a bit.
+Not only can you ride your tube down the slopes, you can ride it up as well!
+There are different levels of rollers and pitch, which means older kids can flex their courage a bit.
 There's no age requirement, but tube riders need to be at least 42 inches tall.
 Open weekday afternoons and weekends, tickets are sold by sessions, which run two hours each.
 Tickets go on sale six days in advance and sell out quickly.

-Best Snow Tubing Spots in Pennsylvania
+Where to go Snow Tubing in Pennsylvania

 Blue Mountain – Palmerton